 In deciding what is an appropriate amount for child support and/or spousal support, both parties should itemize their expenses based on, at least, the preceding 12 months average prior to the separation as well as their current expenses.

-Gailor Hunt Jenkins Davis Taylor & Gibbs, PLLC can help you identify and value assets acquired during the marriage and negotiate a fair settlement for the care and custody of your children, support and property division issues.
+Gailor Hunt Davis Taylor & Gibbs, PLLC can help you identify and value assets acquired during the marriage and negotiate a fair settlement for the care and custody of your children, support and property division issues.